abaplint/transpiler/design-notes.md

 * CLAS locals_imp and locals_def are merged to one file, as abaplint points to the definitions which are skipped
 * top level await possible via `.mjs` file extension

-# Difference to SAP compiler (a feature not a bug)
+# Statements

-* write statement
+* WRITE statement
-- no spaces between consequential calling of write
+  * no spaces between consequential WRITEs
-- write on integer is not producing preceding spaces
+  * WRITE for integer is not producing preceding spaces